 |Nutritional Guidelines (per serving)|

 This "sloppy" barbecued ground beef mixture makes up the filling for delicious sandwiches.
-French fries or potato chips and coleslaw are excellent choices for sides to serve with the sandwiches -- or serve them with roasted potatoes or a potato salad.
+French fries or potato chips and coleslaw are excellent choices of sides to serve with the sandwiches.
 Your family will approve!

 With some shredded carrot and diced celery, these sandwiches are also a clever way to get some veggies into the kids.
 Feel free to add some sliced or chopped mushrooms to the ground beef mixture.

 Make this beef for a game-day gathering or tailgating event.
 They're super easy to fix, and you can serve them hot from the slow cooker.

 - 1 bell pepper (green or red, chopped)

 - 1 tablespoon apple cider vinegar

 - 1 teaspoon Worcestershire sauce

 - 1/2 teaspoon kosher salt, or to taste